 Lucene's main data structure is inverted index, a big hashmap which use the term as the key and document list as the value.
 It's very good at searching by terms.

 But it's not so good for other tasks, like sorting, faceting or highlighting.
 As of Lucene 4.0, a new structure was introduced, the DocValues.

 For example, our sorting code example uses DocValue field to sort the results: How to sort Lucene search results

 The idea is uninvert the inverted index.
 This is exactly what the term vector do.
 Any performance problem can be solved by another inverting in Lucene, that is what Lucene is all about.

-When we are only interesting in a column, this data format is very inefficient.
-The solution is column based data structure, store the all the data of a field in a compact column.
-Data are stored continuously, combined with the operating system mapped files, read out all data from a column is very efficient.
-Actually, even you only read one field of a record, you may already read the surrounding field of the same attribute into the memory.
+When we are only interesting in a specific field, this storage model is very inefficient.
+The solution is column based data storage, store the all the data of a field in a compact column.
+Data belong to same field are stored continuously, with help of free cache provided by the operating system memory mapped files, read out all data from a column is very efficient.
+The system memory map file mechanism is very useful, MongoDB also takes advantage of it by the way.
+Even you only read the field of one document, you may already read the surrounding values of the same field into the memory.
+This generally incurs much less disk seek for field centric tasks.
 When you perform aggregation queries like max,avg, column database can be very fast.

-For example, sorting, when all the matched documents are found, Lucene need to get a value of a field of each of them, usually not analyzed, single term field and sort them.
-The document set can be very large.
-And retrieve value from index is expensive, involves a lot of disk seeks.
+For example, sorting, when all the matched documents are found, Lucene need to get the value of a field of each of them, usually not analyzed, single term field like numeric or datetime and sort them.
+The naive method will be to retrieve the value of a field for each document id in the result, there are some performance problems here.
+The result document set can be very large, and the data may be widely scattered on disk.
+And retrieving value from row based storage model is low efficient because it involves a lot of disk seeks.

 Sorting itself may very fast, but load all these data from disk is slow.